-Stomatitis in cats is a chronic condition that results from severe inflammation of a cat’s mouth and gums.
+Stomatitis in cats is a chronic condition that results in severe inflammation of a cat’s mouth and gums.
 Cats of any age or breed can be affected.
 Stomatitis is an incredibly painful condition.
 Fortunately, most cats respond well to a combination of medical management, regular oral care, and near full-mouth or complete extraction dental surgery.

-What is Stomatitis?
+What Is Stomatitis?

 Feline stomatitis is a severe, painful inflammation of a cat’s mouth and gums.
 Gingivitis is a medical term that refers to inflammation of the gums and is one of the earlier signs of dental disease.
 Stomatitis refers to a more generalized inflammation of the mucous membranes within the mouth.
 In most cases, the condition causes painful ulcers and lesions to form in the mouth; these ulcers can involve the lips, tongue, gums, and back of the throat.

 One of the most common symptoms is pain in cats with stomatitis is severe pain.
 This can manifest in a variety of ways.
 In some cases, a cat suffering with this condition may be in too much pain to open his or her mouth to eat.
 In other cases, due to the chronic pain, the cat may exhibit behavioral changes such as being withdrawn or irritable.
 Some cats may stop eating their dry food, due to it being too painful to chew and only eat canned food.
 This can often result in the cat being described as a picky eater when in fact, they have mouth pain.

 - Unkept coat due to grooming being too painful

 - Red and inflamed gums